nnmp020395/MLOps_ClassifiImage/README.md

 docker compose up
 ```

-All docker images for the project are also available at : https://hub.docker.com/repository/docker/indirafa/mlops_classifimage/.
+All custom docker images for the project are also available at : https://hub.docker.com/r/dessalinesdarryl/mlops_classifimage/

+Official images from grafana (grafana/grafana:latest), postgres (postgres:13) and prometheus (prom/prometheus:latest) are also used in the docker-compose.yaml file.

 * Run the webapp